-Takayama Festival Floats Exhibition Hall - Housing floats from the Takayama Festival, which dates back to the 16th century, the Exhibition Hall is a great introduction to the cultural celebrations of Takayama.
+Takayama Festival Floats Exhibition Hall - Housing the floats from the Takayama Festival, which dates back to the 16th century, the Takayama Festival Floats Exhibition Hall is a great introduction to the cultural celebrations of Takayama.

-Kusabe Folk Crafts Museum - Kusabe Folk Crafts Museum is a former house for a wealthy merchant named Kusakabe.
+Kusakabe Folk Crafts Museum - Kusakabe Folk Crafts Museum is a former house for a wealthy merchant named Kusakabe.
 The house is typical of the style during the Edo Period, with dark wooden beams and pillars.